Learn about Research Pane in PowerPoint 2003.

 Access to the dictionary, thesaurus, encyclopedia, translation and stock quotes is free but there are several other paid services that integrate within the Research pane to bring you specialized content.
 One of them is Factiva Search, promoted by Dow Jones and Reuters that allows you to search over 9000 global news and content sources on a paid subscription basis.
 Other third party research services include HighBeam Research’s extensive eLibrary service which does have a free trial period.
 Gale Company Profiles brings you extensive financial info like revenue, employees, contact details and more on companies all over the world.
 While the basic info is available free, you can avail access to detailed reports for a subscription fee.

-Extensive medical and legal content from third-party providers is available on a subscription basis from Microsoft’s Office Marketplace site http://office.microsoft.com/marketplace.
-When I last visited the Office Marketplace, I found LexisNexis, a complete research system for legal professionals and Journals@Ovid, a research service that allows you to search hundreds of leading medical journals.
+Several medical and legal content sources are available.
+For example, you can explore LexisNexis, a complete research system for legal professionals and [email protected], a research service that allows you to search hundreds of leading medical journals.

 Apart from being extensible, the Research pane can also be customized – you can choose the research sources you want to use often.
 For example, you could remove options you don’t want to see like the French and Spanish thesauri.
 The Research pane’s online sources are also continuously updated, so you might see new sources of content available all the time.